-Quincy University is a private, religious school in a small town setting in Quincy, Illinois.
-Quincy University was founded in 1860 and now enrolls around 1,273 students a year, including 1,092 undergrads.
-Quincy University provides housing for up to 753 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 85% of students stay on-campus and participate in campus events and social life.
+Quincy University is a private, religious school in the small town setting of Quincy, Illinois.
+Quincy University was founded in 1860 and the school enrolls around 1,168 students a year, including 1,052 undergraduates.
+Quincy University ensures housing for up to 875 students.
+Most students live in off campus housing.Regular decision applicants for Fall 2023 should hear from Quincy University by April 15.

 Thinking of pledging?
 Quincy University has fraternities and sororities.

 Planning to play sports?
 Quincy University has many options for athletes.
 See them all and learn more about life at Quincy University on the Student Life page.

 Different people have different ideas about what makes a "good" school.
 Admissions criteria, acceptance rate and average GPA are good indicators of how competitive an institution is.